 Get Ready for Your Upcoming Trip with the Perfect Summer Travel Capsule Wardrobe

 We’ve all taken that trip where we show up to our destination, unpack our suitcase, and realize that our brain must have been taking its own vacation while we were packing.
 Perhaps you went with the last-minute “throw every article of clothing into the suitcase that is remotely cute in our closet” technique.
 Or, maybe you attempted to create outfits for each day and evening of the trip.
 That might work well for a one-destination vacation, but I would guess that your suitcase was bursting at the seams.
 That’s not ideal when you are having to constantly pack, unpack, and transport said suitcase on planes, trains, and automobiles.
-I have now gone to Europe every year since 2009 (except for 2020) and most of those trips were for multiple months at a time.
-Over time, I have continued to make adjustments to my summer travel capsule wardrobe, and after packing the below pieces for a three-month trip to Europe in 2018, I feel confident that these recommendations will serve you well.
+I have now gone to Europe every year since 2009 (except for 2020) and most of those trips were for multiple months on end.
+Over time, I have continued to make adjustments to my summer travel capsule wardrobe, and after packing the below pieces for a three-month trip to Europe, I feel confident that these recommendations will serve you well.

 This post contains affiliate links.
 That means I receive a small commission if you make a purchase after clicking the link at no extra cost to you.